Sorcerer's Hat: History

 Built in front of The Great Movie Ride, the Sorcerer's Hat debuted on September 28, 2001 as part of the 100 Years of Magic celebration at Walt Disney World Resort.
 During the celebration, interactive kiosks were installed underneath the Sorcerer's Hat where guests could learn about Walt Disney's life and career.
 When the celebration ended in early 2003, the kiosks were removed.
 On May 20, 2011, the Sorcerer's Hat served as the venue for the grand opening ceremony for Star Tours - The Adventures Continue.

 The Sorcerer's Hat originally was going to be built outside of the park, in the space cleared for David Copperfield's Magic Underground Restaurant that ultimately was not built.
 Originally going to be twice the height, with two Ferris wheels as ears, and Walt Disney: One Man's Dream underneath, the plans were changed when the retail side of the park decided to fund it, reposition it at the center of the park, and repurpose it as a pin trading station.

 During the time of the hat's removal, Disney's Hollywood Studios was going through diverse changes to improve their census.
 For example, The American Idol Experience, the Studio Backlot Tour, and The Legend of Captain Jack Sparrow attractions recently closed during the same few years.
 Imagineers were also planning to update The Great Movie Ride at the Chinese Theatre due to its new sponsor, Turner Classic Movies.

 In October 2014, Disney confirmed that the Sorcerer's Hat would be removed by early 2015.
 Removing the Sorcerer's Hat was an idea the company thought about when trying to find a way to attract a bigger audience.
 Although the hat brought together the magical, beneficent energy of Disney itself, several people thought the design and placement was never a good idea.
 Many fans complained about its obscuring design, hiding the park's replica Chinese Theatre located directly behind the structure.

 The structure's removal began on January 7, 2015, and was completed on February 25, 2015.
 Once the hat was fully taken down, a stage was placed in front of the Chinese Theatre to host incoming Star Wars fireworks and other short shows from 2016 to 2020.

+In April 2026, following the announcement, it was reportedly that a new smaller version of the Sorcerer's Hat has been installed and located atop to the attraction, The Magic of Disney Animation in a new land, The Walt Disney Studios Lot, which will be open on May 26, 2026 at Disney's Hollywood Studios, since it was removed for over 10 years ago.